 Ricardo's work is at the intersection of social design, visual art and action research – working with projects in diverse global contexts, including Brazil, India, Mexico and the United States.
 He holds a MFA in Transdisciplinary Design from Parsons School of Design, New York and is currently a part of the Núcleo de Pesquisas em Novas Arquiteturas Pedagógicas (the Research Center on New Pedagogical Architectures), at the University of São Paulo.
 He researches the change process that happens at the individual, organizational and systemic levels – in regards to what it means to change mindsets, cultures and behavior.
 Ricardo pursues these interests in the context of trans-disciplinary research efforts involving human learning in a broad sense: from children’s play to organizational change, from personal growth to group and systems innovation.
 His work is an attempt to collaboratively respond to pressing social changes at the intersection of design, arts, social-emotional learning, and technology – moving from problem-solving into dreaming, imagining and co-creative spaces.
 Previous projects include works with TEDx, United Nations, TATA Group, Parsons The New School for Design, MIT's Presencing Institute, Ashoka and Ford.
-Core topics of expertise: pattern-finding; process design; design research; future-making and other prototyping practices; embodied-led practices; action research; data visualization; participatory design; design of learning environments; open innovation; systems thinking; social-emotional learning, social innovation, social design.
+Core topics of expertise: pattern-finding; process design; design research; future-making and other prototyping practices; embodied-led practices; action research; data visualization; participatory design; design of learning environments; open innovation; systems thinking; social-emotional learning, and social innovation.
 Visual & making skills: rapid prototyping; graphic design; photography; video making & editing.

 1. DESIGN: including (1) the uses of generative tools and tangible artifacts as self-orienting devices; (2) the “relational” qualities of man-made artifacts, i.e., their abilities to occasion enchanting, amusing, or challenging encounters – the evocative, transformative, and “holding” powers of artifacts, respectively their potential to bring about meaningful associations, to “let people in”, to sustain engagement and capture human imagination over time; (3) how facilitated conversations about aesthetic principles and visual perception can influence decision-making in complex and changing environments; (4) the uses of prototyping and tinkering as approaches to rehearsing, experimenting and testing possible alternative futures.